cqs-data61/DeepTaster/README.md

 3. Other software listed in the requirements.txt file (include foolbox [foolbox](https://github.com/bethgelab/foolbox) )
 4. A CUDA-enabled GPU in Linux OS

+Using Cloud platform like **Google Colab** is an option for your reference.

 ## How To Run